BAAMMM1/JavaFX-Gui-Decorator/README.md

 # JavaFX Gui Decorator
-Used to decorate my JavaFx projects
+Used to decorate my JavaFx projects.

 ## Requirements
-- Java JDK v21 installed on your machine
+- Java JDK v21 installed on your machine.

 ## How to run?
 Linux: